TomasConti02/EdgeNode/README.md

 ---

 ## Architecture

-EdgeNode is built on top of a modern Kubernetes stack:
+All the project has been executed on top of a Linux distriution as ubuntu 24.04 EdgeNode is built on top of a modern Kubernetes stack:

 - **KServe** → ML model serving and inference